 In case of any issue with the pancreas, a lack of pancreatic juice occurs, and the metabolism of fats is affected, ultimately turning your stool into clay or pale-colored poop.

-When it comes to pale bowel movements, food is not a cause for concern, but in case pale stool in infants may be caused by a milk diet.
-On the other side, food colors may be the reason for light-colored stools.
+Regarding pale bowel movements, food is not a cause for concern, but a milk diet may cause pale stool in infants.
+Conversely, food colors may be the reason for light-colored stools.
 Modifying dietary intake and consuming less fatty food may compel the poop to return to its usual color.

 Medications that can cause pale stool include large doses of bismuth subsalicylate and anti-diarrheal drugs.
 Nonsteroidal anti-inflammatory drugs, naproxen (EC-Naprosyn), birth control pills, antibiotics, and anabolic steroids are most likely to cause drug-induced hepatitis.